September and October new home, nash and ?

 A motel room, make a guess here?
 Yep, bathtub, hot water, Dr. Teal’s Foaming Bath with pure epsom salt and a blend of relaxing and rejuvenating essential oils, a glass of wine and a paperback.
 Simple pleasures.

-Don’t plan to ever go back to Timberon.
-I’ll hold onto the lot but it was time to move on, it was nothing what I looking for as ‘Last Sands.’
-I learned a good deal during those 8 summers and am thankful for that.
-Living in such a community was different, but after a while, restrictive.
+Don’t plan to go back to Timberon.
+I’ll hold onto the acre but it was time to move on, it was nothing what I looking for as ‘Last Sands.’
+I learned a good deal during my time there and am thankful for that.

 Wonder where the next phase of my life will take place.
 What new people will come into it.

 Those weeks back in August with all the stuff going down had me on edge.
 It should not have affected me as it did.
 Or rather, I should not have let it.
 I mean—it’s me.
 The two mishaps with the stairs should also not have happened.
 I do have some experience towing a travel trailer over rough, tight stretches.
 So what am I missing?
 These wake-up calls feel different.
-I went back and reread, ‘here’s a little story’ page and in some ways that was, can’t say easier to deal with, but… I will be looking into this.
+You might be seeing a possible issue.

 This is the home screen image on my MacBookAir.
 Recognize one of our ‘outwalkin’ photos?
 Can’t see us having the opportunity to take more walks in such places.
 Or even walks at all for M&M if we have to stay in parks.
 Poor guys.